 In addition to cooling the NB enclosures, the NB Accell Rectifiers (located in the MG room) will require cooling water.
 The original cooling system was a closed one with it's own chiller and demineralizer.
-That chiller has been removed.
-The Accell Rectifier cooling system will be plumbed into the CS Water System to provide necessary cooling.
+That chiller has been restored to its location in the loop.
+In FY 03 this system was inspected, filled with water, and leak tested.
+An inspection of the controls was also performed From this inspection, it was determined that the system will need to have tank level controller and temperature controller replaced as part of the recommissioning work in this WBS.